StevenMMortimer/modernr/hacking-in-the-tidyverse/hacking-tidyverse.md

     ##  [6] "2016-06-30" "2016-07-31" "2016-08-31" "2016-09-30" "2016-10-31"
     ## [11] "2016-11-30" "2016-12-31"

-Another example are the functions `%m+%` and `%m-%`.
+However, the date aware wrapper functions aren't fool proof.
+The functions `%m+%` and `%m-%`.
 This will add months to a date without creating a date that doesn't make sense.

 ``` r
 as.Date('2018-01-31') + months(1)